Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money: Evaluation of Design Options

 We draw the following initial insights (from Figure \ref{fig:uk-cbdc-cap-heatmap} and Table \ref{table:tab-des-opts-analysis}) regarding achieving functional consistency via the various design options.

 \begin{itemize}

 \item Each design option's suitability for providing key capabilities by itself is summarised below:

-\begin{itemize} \item Although the CBDC system operated by the Bank of England would provide foundational capabilities (such as payments between digital pound wallets) as per the platform model, it could be unsuitable or partially suitable for providing the key capabilities identified in this paper.
+\begin{itemize} \item \changess{\emph{Option 1.
+Provided by central bank:}} Although the CBDC system operated by the Bank of England would provide foundational capabilities (such as payments between digital pound wallets) as per the platform model, it could be unsuitable or partially suitable for providing the key capabilities identified in this paper.
 This is primarily because providing some of the key capabilities could result in users' PII becoming accessible to the Bank of England, which could potentially conflict with the Bank of England's privacy requirements and technology design considerations for the digital pound (as described in the TWP).

-\item PIPs could be suitable for providing some of the key capabilities (e.g. completing necessary KYC checks).
+\item \changess{\emph{Option 2.
+Provided by PIPs:}} PIPs could be suitable for providing some of the key capabilities (e.g. completing necessary KYC checks).
 Some PIPs may need to partner with existing financial institutions to provide certain capabilities (e.g. card issuance and transaction processing), but they may incur higher costs as a result.